SpaceX Starship explodes on second test

-BOCA CHICA, Texas - SpaceX on Saturday carried out the second test launch of its huge Starship rocket, with the booster and the spaceship exploding after separation.
+BOCA CHICA, Texas - The second test launch of the SpaceX Starship got off to a successful start on Saturday, with the booster separating from the spaceship, but both then exploded shortly afterward over the ocean.

 “Such an incredibly successful day,” a SpaceX announcer said.
 “Even though we did have a … rapid unscheduled disassembly of both the super heavy booster and the ship.”